kimbring2/AlphaStar_Implementation/README.md

 If the accumulated reward is over 20 per episode, you can see the Marine follow the beacon well.

-I do not use a Minimap feature for Minigame.
-It is only meaningful in Fullgame.

 # Supervised Learning
 ## Simple64
 To implement AlphaStar susuccessfully, Supervised Training is crucial.
 Instead of using the existing replay data to check simple network of mine, I collect amount of 1000 number of [replay files](https://drive.google.com/drive/folders/1lqb__ubLKLfw4Jiig6KsO-D0e_wrnGWk?usp=sharing) in Simple64 map using only Terran, and Marine rush from two Barrack with Random race opponent.